rashidrao-pk/lime-stratified/README.md

-# experiments with lime
+<h1> Using Stratified Sampling to Improve LIME Image Explanations </h1>

-This repository contains the changes needed to add the stratified sampling strategy to the original codebase of LIME.
+- This repository contains the changes needed to add the stratified sampling strategy to the original codebase of LIME proposed for the Research Article <a href='https://doi.org/10.1609/aaai.v38i13.29397'>'<b>Using Stratified Sampling to Improve LIME Image Explanations</b>'.</a>

+- The rest of Experiments for the proposed strategy are uploaded here at <b><a href='https://github.com/rashidrao-pk/lime-stratified-examples'> LIME Stratified Examples </a></b>

-The class `LimeImageExplainer` adds a single parameter `use_stratification` to the `explain_instance` method.
+- The class `LimeImageExplainer` adds a single parameter `use_stratification` to the `explain_instance` method.
 When the parameter is False, the code behaves exactly like the original LIME implementation.
 When `use_stratification=True` the algorithm *StratifiedSampling* is used, as described in the paper.

 ```
 # Code example